FoR-Group1/OpenWhisker/README.md

 Whisker sensors have been an active area of research in recent years for its interesting use-cases in robotics and mammal physiology research.
 Several attempts have been made to develop open-source versions of the sensor to promote wider adoption.
 However, the existing calibration processes for whisker sensors are highly proprietary, cost-prohibitive and error-prone.
-In this project open source a low-cost open-source calibration and testing platform based on an off-the-shelf 3D printer.
+In this project we open source a low-cost open-source calibration and testing platform based on an off-the-shelf 3D printer.

 Please see the following documentations for full instructions on how to build and run.

 - [Whisker Calibration Platform](calibration_platform)
 - [Whisker Sensor](sensor_platform) - WIP

+## Cite This Project

+Click `Cite this repository` button in the sidebar to cite the most recent version of this repo.

 ## Related Works